Barbary corsairs: Sayyida al-Hurra

 Sayyida al-Hurra was a female Muslim cleric, merchant, governor of Tétouan, and later the wife of the sultan of Morocco.
 She was born around 1491 in the city of Chefchaouen, she came from a family of noble Andalusian origins from the Emirate of Granada, but her family was forced to flee to Morocco to escape the Reconquista.
 In Morocco, she gathered a crew largely of exiled Moors, and launched pirate expeditions against Spain and Portugal to avenge the Reconquista, protect Morocco from Christian pirates, and seek riches and glory.
 Sayyida al-Hurra became wealthy and renowned enough for the Sultan of Morocco, Ahmad al-Wattasi to make her his queen.
 Notably, however, she refused to marry in his capital of Fez, and would not get married but in Tétouan, of which she was governor.
 This was the first and only time in history that a Moroccan monarch married away from their capital.

+Reis Mourad the Younger (1570 - ?)

+Jan Janszoon van Haarlem was a Dutch privateer born in Holland in 1570 and became among the most infamous and renowned Barbary Corsair of the 17th-century.
+He began his career as a privateer around 1600 using a Letter of marque to harass Spanish ships.
+During this period in his career, he worked with both European and Muslim pirates.
+In 1618, he was captured in the Canary Islands by Algerian pirates and moved to Algiers, forced to convert to Islam and integrate into Moorish society.
+He moved to Salé, Morocco in 1619 and changed his name to Mourad, passionately embracing his conversion to Islam.
+He was declared the pirate President of Salé, an autonomous pirate City-state which declared independence from the Moroccan Sultan in 1619.
+Though, his rule over the city was largely ceremonial.
+From 1627-1640 Mourad engaged in many successful pirate raids, including raids on Bristol, where he captured the island Lundy, and used it as a base for future piracy till 1632.
+He continued to raid the Balearics, Corisca, Sicily, and fought the Venetians in Cyprus and Crete.
+It is widely believed Mourad the Younger was a primary player in the Turkish Abductions of 1627, where Barbary pirates raided Grindavík and took hundreds of hostages as slaves.
+In 1635 Mourad was captured by the Knights of Malta near the coast of Tunis.
+He was accordingly imprisoned in a Maltese dungeon and tortured, and escaped in 1640 back to Morocco where he resided in the Castle of Maladia.
+After 1641, his whereabouts and death are shrouded in obscurity and unknown.